What does Brexit mean for the citizens who are particularly affected?

 This page contains information on what Brexit will mean for particularly affected citizens, namely Swedish and other European Union citizens living in the United Kingdom and UK citizens living in Sweden or another EU Member State.

-Regulatory amendments regarding citizens in the event of a no-deal withdrawal
+Changes to Swedish regulations to handle citizens’ rights in the event of a no-deal withdrawal

 The Swedish legislative amendments being prepared that concern citizens are listed below under each responsible ministry.

 European Commission’s fact sheet for citizens if no agreement is reached

 The handling of citizens’ rights in the orderly scenario under the withdrawal agreement

 If the UK leaves the EU on the basis of the negotiated Withdrawal Agreement, which is currently subject to approval processes, citizens’ rights will be regulated by the provisions contained in the agreement.

 The Withdrawal Agreement’s chapter on citizens means that their situation changes very little.
 The agreement covers all of the issues that concern citizens in their everyday lives, i.e. residence rights and social security benefits, such as social insurance, health and medical care, pensions, unemployment insurance, student grants and various forms of family benefits.
 Recognition of certificates of education and other professional qualifications is also covered.

 Under the agreement, Swedish and other EU citizens can continue to live, work, study and retire in the UK.
 Even those who have recently moved to the UK are covered, as well as those who move there before the end of 2020, when the transition period is due to end.
 Equivalent provisions apply to UK citizens in Sweden.